timosarkka/timosarkka/README.md

 *2024 - Present*\
 *Data Engineer*

-* Building and maintaining data pipelines with Azure, Matillion ETL, and Snowflake.
+* Designing, building and maintaining data pipelines with Azure, Matillion ETL, and Snowflake.
-* Maintaining the data platform and dealing with daily data load alerts, if necessary.
+* Maintaining the data platform and architecture.
 * Developing Power BI semantic models, dashboards and reports.
 * Documentation of data models, schemas, tables and views.